mickeyboxell/linkerd-lab/lab-0.md

 # Lab 0: Oracle Cloud Account and Kubernetes Cluster

 ## Oracle Cloud Account
 This lab walks you through the steps of getting an Oracle Cloud Free Tier account and signing in.
+Next, you will use the account to create a Kubernetes cluster onto which we will install Linkerd.

 ### What Do You Need? ###
 * An email address